la-mendicino/Survival-Analysis-of-Primary-Biliary-Cholangitis-Patients-/Survival-Analysis-of-PBC-Patients.md

 276 patients with complete data to explore which baseline factors best predict survival.
 Two sets of data were used in the modeling, the original data set and 8 log transformations on numerical variables exhibiting nonnormal distributions.
-The two approaches resulted in two different parsimonious models with 9 baseline factors in the original data set and 8 in the transformed data set.
-The parsimonious model with 8 baseline factors was the best model to predict survival.
+The two approaches resulted in four different parsimonious models.

+The parsimonious model with 8 baseline factors and necessary log transformed terms was the best model to predict survival.
 An assessment of nonlinear associations between the variables and the time to event outcome revealed little evidence of nonlinearity and confirmed the need for log transformations.
 Finally, a comparison of the survival curves of